Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 As far as I can tell, the schematic indicated in the original code is strange to say the least.
 It may be inspired from one [published by Jeff Frowhein](https://www.devrs.com/gb/files/hardware.html) for another purpose.
 I've tried it with all the component required (the transistor 2N3906 and the diode 1N914), it does not work at all with the two computers I own running Win 98/Me.
 I may be unlucky.
 But removing all that crap and it works !
 So here is the working schematic updated: make it simple.

+Side note: if you decide to cut a serial cable, do not trust the wire color, always use a multimeter as SIN and SOUT are crossed somewhere in the cable.

 ## Hardware to connect the Game Boy to the PC

 ![Hardware](Pictures/Hardware.png)